luizgdsmdev/Javascript-studies/basics/memory-stack-vs-heap/intro.md

 It's an **automatic and fast** process, variables are **allocated** when a function is called and **deallocated** when it finishes execution.
 No manual intervention is required.

 ###### Heap memory
-Dynamic and managed by the JavaScript engine, they allocate all dynamic data until they are no longer referenced.
+Managed by the JavaScript engine, dynamically allocates data like objects and arrays until they are no longer referenced.

 ###### Pass-by-value vs Pass-by-reference
 - **Primitives** (stack) are passed by value, creating a new copy.